-However, the 1-Day Travelcard might be worth consideration if you purchase it through the London Public Transport Card, which includes a free private airport transfer.
+However, the 1-Day Travelcard might be worth considering if you purchase it through the London Public Transport Card, which includes a free private airport transfer.

 However, the 7-Day Travelcard can save you quite a bit if you’re traveling around the city often, as we demonstrated in the previous section.

 The cost of a 7-Day Travelcard varies quite a bit depending on which zones you want to be able to access.